CZ-NIC/convey/README.md

 $ convey file.csv --field any_method[filtered]  # filtered sub-method will be used
 ```

+#### PickInput decorator
 If you need a direct user entry before each processing, import `PickInput` and make your method accept *two* parameters.
-The second will be given by the user and may have default value.
+The latter will be set by the user and may have a default value.

 ```python3
 from convey import PickInput